Support a charity and visit Wild Futures’ Monkey Sanctuary, offering a safe haven for monkeys since 1964.

 Unfortunately, we cannot allow dogs (including assistance dogs) into the main Monkey Sanctuary site.
 Please contact us in advance of your visit to make alternative arrangements in regards to assistance dogs, on 01503 262 532.

-In extreme bad weather, please see our website and Facebook page to check that we are open.
+In extreme bad weather, please see our Facebook page (@wildfutures) to check that we are open.